-Automatic Temperature Control Fan Kit (Assembled) , 100% Tested
+Automatic Temperature Control Fan DIY Experiments Science STEM KIT (Assembled) , 100% Tested

 1. Automatic Temperature Control Fan Complete assembled Kits 100% Tested .